Cobertos/b4t.to-infrastructure/README.md

 * [icecast](icecast.b4t.to) - The icecast server for streaming from mopidy
 * [portainer](portainer.b4t.to) - Container management and monitoring
 * [traefik](traefik.b4t.to) - Reverse proxy for all HTTP, manages all HTTPS and subdomain routing
-* namecheap-ddns - Syncs dynamic IP to the A records on namecheap
+* cloudflare-ddns - Syncs dynamic IP to the A records on cloudflare

 ## TODO - (add link to Notion.so list)
 * Configure backups